Our Curriculum Vision

 We know that children learn in different ways and at Sherwood we provide a rich and varied curriculum that allows children to develop to their full potential.
 We use a variety of teaching strategies that include but are not limited to:

-Our Curriculum to Inspire has been carefully developed to meet the needs of our children and our community whilst still covering the knowledge, skills and understanding set out in the National Curriculum.
-Teaching and learning in the wider curriculum is often based around a Mantle of the expert approach which encourages our children to develop problem solving skills in a context which gives a purpose to their learning.
+It has been carefully developed to meet the needs of our children and our community whilst still covering the knowledge, skills and understanding set out in the national curriculum.
+Teaching and learning in the wider curriculum is often based around a 'mantle of the expert' approach which encourages our children to develop problem solving skills in a context which gives a purpose to their learning.

-The teaching of reading is based on phonics and proven approaches from Reading Recovery.
+The teaching of reading is based on phonics and proven approaches from our reading recovery programme.
 Children are taught phonics on a daily basis using a multi-sensory approach.
-Our reading books in school are from a range of schemes and are banded according to the Reading Recovery Book Bands.
+Our reading books in school are from a range of schemes and are banded according to the reading recovery book bands.